GrammaticalFramework/comp-syntax-gu-mlt/lab1/README.md

-# Lab 2: Multilingual generation and translation
+# Lab 1: Multilingual generation and translation

-This lab corresponds to Chapters 5 to 9 of the Notes, but follows them only loosely.
-Therefore we will structure it according to the exercise sessions rather than chapters.
+In this lab, you will implement the concrete syntax of a grammar for a language of your choice.

-The abstract syntax is given in the subdirectory grammars/abstract/
+The abstract syntax is given in the directory [`../grammar/abstract/`](../grammar/abstract/) and an example concrete syntax for English can be found in [`../grammar/english/`](../grammar/english/).

+## Part 1: design the morphological types of the major parts of speech in your selected language
 1. Go to [universaldependencies.org](https://universaldependencies.org/) and download Version 2.7+ treebanks
 2. Look up the Parallel UD treebanks for those 21 languages that have it.
 They are named e.g. `UD_English-PUD/`
 3. Select a language to compare with English.
 4. Make statistics about the frequencies of POS tags and dependency labels in your language compared with English: find the top-20 tags/labels and their number of occurrences.
 What does this tell you about the language?
 (This can be done with shell or Python programming or, more easily, with the [deptreepy](https://github.com/aarneranta/deptreepy/) or [gf-ud](https://github.com/grammaticalFramework/gf-ud) tools.
 The latter is also available on the eduserv server.)

-1. Draw word alignments for some non-trivial example in the PUD treebank, on paper.
-  Use the same trees as in the previous question.
-  What can you say about the syntactic differences between the languages?

-  ## Chapter 2: design the morpological types of the major parts of speech in your selected language

 1. It is enough to cover NOUN, ADJ, and VERB.
 2. Use a traditional grammar book or a Wikipedia article to identify the inflectional and inherent features.
 3. Then use data from PUD to check which morphological features actually occur in the treebank for that language.

 ## After lecture 6

 1. Design a morphology for the main lexical types (N, A, V) with parameters and a couple of paradigms.